Auckland Cricket Association

 Mark Cameron (Auckland Cricket CEO)

-Mark has over 15 years experience as a Chief Executive or General Manager in the Sports Management Field.
+Mark has over 20 years experience as a Chief Executive or General Manager in the Sports Management and Governance Field.

-Following an initial career as a management accountant with Unilever NZ, Mark has served as General Manager of NZ Basketball and held a Board position with Basketball New Zealand.
-In more recent times Mark has owned and operated an indoor sports facilities company (Planet Sports) which promoted and managed indoor sports leagues through its three sites in Auckland.
+Following an initial career as a management accountant with Unilever NZ, Mark has served as General Manager of NZ Basketball and held Board positions with Basketball New Zealand and New Zealand Indoor Sports.
+From 1997 to 2007 Mark owned and operated an indoor sports facilities company (Planet Sports) which promoted and managed indoor sports leagues through its three sites in Auckland.

-Mark joined Auckland Cricket as CEO in November 2011 and offers an excellent blend of commercial skills and management experience that will further assist the growth of Auckland Cricket.
+In October 2007 Mark became the inaugural CEO of the Northern Mystics Netball franchise which successfully managed the Auckland entry in the ANZ Netball Championship.
+Mark currently serves as Chair of Hearing Dogs NZ and is an executive of the Auckland Sport Coalition.
+Mark joined Auckland Cricket as CEO in November 2011 and offers an excellent blend of commercial skills and management experience that will further assist the growth of cricket in Auckland.